ashtonsix/redux-plus/README.md

 //  isEffect: true]
 ```

-And adds structural metadata to the reducer so the store-enhancer can build dependency trees (see [reducer metadata](https://github.com/ashtonwar/redux-plus/blob/master/docs/Reducer_Metadata.md) for details)
+And adds structural metadata to the reducer so the store-enhancer can build dependency trees

 The `rootState` and `getter` / `setter` arguments help support a variety of reducer shapes like arrays